 Cost of a cooked meal outside of the hotels is normally only between RM5 to RM10.
 How good is that!

 When you’re on an island you can expect to eat great seafood.
-So I went to a fabulous restaurant that was recommended to me by a friend, called Bali Hai, in Gurney Drive, Georgetown.
+So you will want to go to an iconic Penang seafood restaurant.
+I went to a fabulous place that was recommended to me by a friend, called Bali Hai, in Gurney Drive, Georgetown.
 Wow!
-This place is a huge market restaurant where the fish and other sea life are alive and on display in tanks for you to choose from to have cooked for you.
+This place is a huge market style restaurant where the fish and other sea life are alive and on display in tanks.
+You choose which you would like to have cooked for you, so it’s super fresh.
 How cool is that!
-It is super popular with locals and tourists and great for large groups, as it’s a big place.
+It is very popular with locals and tourists and great for large groups, as it’s a massive place.
 So be sure to check it out if you’re in Penang.
 It is a little pricey, but well worth it for the very fresh and delicious seafood, and fast service.

 - Jimmy Choo, the famous shoe and fashion designer was born here;